projectawakening/pod-flow/README.md

 Zero-Knowledge proofs require a "Powers of Tau" (`.ptau`) file generated from a trusted setup ceremony.
 This file contains universal parameters needed for circuit compilation.
 Since these files are large, we fetch it using a script instead of committing it to Git.

-This project is configured to use `pot22` (supporting up to 2^22 constraints), which is suitable for the expected complexity of GPC circuits upto an estimated 15 PODs in a single proof.
+This project is configured to use `pot22` (supporting up to 2^22 constraints), which is suitable for the expected complexity of large GPC circuits upto an estimated 15 PODs in a single proof.

 Run the following command from the **root** of the project: